Quick Answer

 - EHR data entry, document upload, and chart cleanup

-- Refill request triage and routing to the prescribing clinician
+- Refill-request capture and routing to the prescribing clinician

-- Inbound patient call triage and message routing
+- Inbound patient-call and message routing under written rules

 - Post-visit patient outreach, recall scheduling, and no-show recovery